Basset Hound Dogs - Slow and Easy

 This dog will do fine in either an apartment or

-house, as long as there is an outside area for exercise, or daily walks are taken.
+house, as long as there is an outside area for exercise and play.

 A good family dog.
 The get along well with children of any age and are very